iOS · Spring 2026 · invitation only

 Why this, why now

-The reading life splits in two: hours of private listening, and the friends you wish were there for it.
-Every existing tool fixes one half and breaks the other.
-BookClub is the first one built to do both at once.
+Our reading lives have a way of splitting in two: all those quiet hours of listening on our own, and the friends we wish were curled up right there beside us.
+Every tool out there tends to one half and leaves the other longing.
+BookClub is the first one lovingly built to hold both at once.

 Audible

 Press play, you're alone.
-Best library on earth, zero people in it.
+Biggest audio library on earth, zero people in it.

 One person reads ahead.
 The ending leaks before half the chat has started.